Molax/Simple-Windows-Froms-CRUD-using-MVC/README.md

 1 - make sure you have Microsoft SQL Server Installed and a login with windows authenticaion .

-2 - Go to Microsoft SQL Server and run a new query with the text of the Script_Database contained in this project.
+2 - Run the Database.sql file contained on this project to create the DB used on this example

 3 - Check if the Database was created.